 Not only are rain barrels good for the environment, they’re great for your plants too.
 Rainwater is the best type of water to use for watering potted plants.
 It’s much better for plants than municipal water.

 Municipal water contains chlorine and other chemicals that can build up in the soil and harm sensitive potted plants.
 Even well water contains iron and other minerals that can also build up and harm sensitive plants.

-Related Post: Melt Snow To Water Houseplants
+Related Post: How To Melt Snow For Watering Houseplants

 Rain Barrels Benefit Your Budget

 Rain barrels also help to save money on your water bill.
 Rainwater can be used for many things, and a rain barrel can give you a steady supply of free water.

 I mainly use my rainwater for watering my potted plants and filling up my ponds and water features when they get low, but it could be used to water the gardens as well.

 Rainwater could also be used to fill up wash buckets for tasks like washing the car, washing windows, washing the dog, or other household chores.

 Rain barrels are very trendy and easy to find these days.
 They are widely available at farm and garden stores, home improvement stores, garden centers or on the internet.